docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/communicating-through-messages.rst

 If you want to handle errors that might arise during script processing, you can define an onError callback in the message object.
 Similarly, you can define a timeout value and onTimeout callback to handle the case where the target cannot process the message within a given time.
-For more information, see "Handling responses from the message target" on page 173.
+For more information, see :ref:`handling-responses-from-the-message-target`.
 NOTE: If you define callbacks to handle a response, you must store the message in a variable that still exists when the response is received.
 Otherwise, JavaScript might garbage-collect the message object, and the response would be lost.